openstack-archive/puppet-murano/README.md

 resources.
 This is not an exhaustive list of all the components needed; we recommend you consult and understand the
 [core of openstack](http://docs.openstack.org) documentation.

-Examples of usage can be found in the *examples* directory.

 Implementation
 --------------